 In accordance with the "Basic Policy" above, compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors) consists solely of monthly compensation, and the amount of compensation is wholly based upon the performance of Nippon Steel, in order to give incentives for the sustainable growth of Nippon Steel's group and improvement of its corporate value.
-As indicators for performance-linked compensation, Nippon Steel uses consolidated annual profit/loss (however, corrections were made for the sake of fair remuneration commensurate with earnings for the term by excluding the portion of gains/losses from reorganization for production facility structural measures; hereinafter the same in this section), which clearly indicates its business performance after discussion at the Nomination and Compensation Advisory Committee.
-The Nomination and Compensation Advisory Committee conducts discussions and deliberations from various perspectives, in accordance with the policies stated above, taking into account, among others, the sizes of the entire Board of Directors and the Audit & Supervisory Committee and the balance among the candidates who will comprise the members.
+As indicators for performance-linked compensation, Nippon Steel uses consolidated annual profit/loss (however, corrections were made for the sake of fair remuneration commensurate with earnings for the term by excluding the portion of gains/losses from reorganization for production facility structural measures; hereinafter the same in this section), which clearly indicates its business performance and earnings power, and consolidated EBITDA, while taking into account other factors including the revenue targets in the Mediumto Long-term Management Plan.